The massive feat of launching a membership site is behind you (so congrats!).

 One big complaint with membership sites is the sheer volume of content that members could consume is overwhelming.

 It’s like walking into a giant library … and walking out empty-handed, because you just weren’t sure what you should get “this time.”

 How can they decide what to dive into?

 By offering a simple assessment that guides members to the right next steps, you not only give new users a compass that makes them feel confident, but you also ensure that there IS a good fit for them inside your membership, if they commit to looking hard enough.

-An assessment (which can be as simple as a personality quiz) reduces overwhelm, and in turn can reduce cancellations that tend to flood in because of the excuse that “I’m just not taking advantage of all the content”.
+An assessment (which can be as simple as a personality test) reduces overwhelm, and in turn, can reduce cancellations that tend to flood in because of the excuse that “I’m just not taking advantage of all the content”.

 4. “There’s always something new!”

 GOAL: Add new elements to keep members coming back for more.